Hacking Big Data and Open Data in San Diego #Hack4SD

 Overview + Q&A Session +

-Check with Dr. Nara about the presentation slides and final project form on Github.
+Check with Jian Xu and Dr. Tsou about the presentation slides and final project content (No final changes are allowed for the presentation slides).

 Lunch (Pizza)

-Each Team will have 4 mins Presentation time + 1 min Q&A (5 mins total)
+Each team will have 4 minutes to present + 1 minute for Q&A (5 minutes total)

 Coffee Break